mareg/trainstation/readme.md

 Trains
- - train has a train number (alphanumeric, examples: `IC345`, `RE3139` or `39131`) and a type (local, regional and high-speed)
+ - train has a train number (alphanumeric, examples: `IC345`, `RE3139` or `39131`) and a type (`local`, `regional` and `fast`)
- - inter city trains don't stop at the station and should use the track without platform (if one is available) or track with long platform
+ - fast trains don't stop at the station and should use the track without platform (preferred) or track with a long platform
  - regional trains stop at the long platform
  - local trains stop at any platform

+For simplicity, it does not matter if train is stopping or not, it still needs to occupy the track to get through the station.

 API endpoints: